 Some might say that the restaurant industry is experiencing a downturn.
-That only 10% of restaurants make it past the three year hump (actually a myth, the real number is around 41%).
+That only 10% of restaurants make it past the three year hump (actually that’s a myth, the real number is around 41%).
 That online ordering from companies like Blue Apron are killing the industry.
-That just like other brick and mortar businesses, the food & bev. industry is destined to die a slow and prolonged death.
+That just like other brick and mortar businesses, the food & beverage industry is destined to die a slow and prolonged death.

 To that we say – Nay!

 Ignore the fake news

 Ignore the fake restaurant news.
 In 2019’s reality, the US food and beverage industry consists of over 1 million restaurants and over 15 million employees, which is projected to account for $825 billion in annual revenue – in the US alone!

 Skeptical millennials might claim that these figures are nice but most of this revenue goes to the large companies like Starbucks or MickeyD’s.
 Truth of the matter is that 9 out of 10 restaurants have fewer than 50 employees and 7 out of 10 restaurants are single-location operations.
 That money stays local and restaurants are instrumental engines of local commerce.
 There you go hipsters, if you want to give it to the man – keep eating at your local eateries.